mouabbi/Exploration-and-Analysis-of-AdventureWorks/Documentation/DataCleaning.md

 - `SalesOrderDetailID`: Unique identifier for each line item in the sales order.
 - `OrderQty`: Quantity of the product ordered.
 - `ProductID`: Identifier for the product ordered.
+- `SpecialOfferID` : Identifier for the Special Offer
 - `UnitPrice`: Price per unit of the product.
 - `UnitPriceDiscount`: Discount applied per unit.
 - `LineTotal`: Total amount for the line, calculated as `OrderQty * (UnitPrice - UnitPriceDiscount)`.